verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}

-1. Create a pod to do the data migration.
+1. Create a pod that will facilitate the migration of the previous Keycloak database data into the new database instance.
    {{< clipboard >}}

    ```yaml